Frequently Asked Questions

 transcript and the following semester class schedule to maintain good standing with our grant programs.

 7 Q. Do I need an official transcript?

 A.Yes.
-ONLY Official Transcripts will be accepted.
-Students may submit their Official Transcripts through mail, delivery, or their institution’s e-script process.
-Hard copy of the Official Transcript must be sealed and signed by your registrar’s office.
+ONLY official transcripts will be accepted.
+Students may submit their official transcripts through delivery, the mail, or their institution’s e-script process.
+A hard copy of the official transcript must be sealed and signed by your registrar’s office.

 8 Q. How will I know if I have been approved to receive the grant/scholarship?

 A. If approved, the Higher Education office will notify you with an award letter after the student or school receives the award.